ratul721143/Simple-Voice-Calculator/Readme.md

 # My Simple Voice Calculator
-This is a simple voice calculator by which you can calculate the basic calculation like +,-,/,* ,mod etc.
+This is a simple voice calculator by which you can calculate the basic calculation like +,-,/,* ,mod etc. <br/>
+>I  heve used **web recognition api by bulid in fuctions and methods**  for voice recognition

 **The image of the Calculator is Given Below:**